Stratification-based Instrumental Variable Analysis Framework for Nonlinear Effect Analysis: Introduction

 \section{Introduction}

 Investigating causal effects has become a central topic in many studies.
-In many scenarios, the exposure or treatment is continuous-valued, and the corresponding causal effect on the outcome can generally be defined as the counterfactual contrast between two treatment or exposure levels, $x_1$ and $x_2$, using the potential outcome framework \citep{rubin1974estimating,holland1986statistics}:

-where $Y(x)$ denotes the counterfactual outcome under exposure level $x$.
+In many scenarios, the exposure or treatment is continuous-valued, and the corresponding causal effect on the outcome can generally be defined as the counterfactual contrast between two treatment or exposure levels, $x_1$ and $x_2$, using the potential outcome framework \citep{rubin1974estimating,holland1986statistics}: $ \tau(x_1,x_2) := \mathbb{E}( Y(x_2) - Y(x_1) ) $, where $Y(x)$ denotes the counterfactual outcome under exposure level $x$.
 When the outcome structural model is linear with respect to the exposure level, with an average effect intensity $\beta$, the causal effect $\tau(x_1,x_2)$ simplifies to a function of a single argument: $ \tau( \Delta ) := \beta \Delta $ where $\Delta := x_2 - x_1$ represents only the intervention size and is independent of the current exposure level.
 In this case, the average causal effect $\beta$, which is a scalar, can be defined without ambiguity.
 However, when the assumption of a linear outcome model is inappropriate—a common occurrence in many real-world scenarios—the causal effect is better defined as a functional quantity that depends on the exposure level, as in \cite{florens2008identification}:

 which represents the derivative of the average counterfactual outcome $\mathbb{E}( Y(x) )$.
 Given that $\mathbb{E}( Y(x) )$ is continuous in $x$, the causal effect can be expressed as $ \tau(x_1,x_2) = \int_{x_1}^{x_2} \beta(x) \,dx $.